The Compost Site is open for the 2023 season.

 Waste Collection System

-Waste/Recycling must be put out by 8:00 am on Thursday mornings to ensure pickup.
-In the event that there is a holiday that falls on a Thursday, please check the calendar for the alternate collection date.
+Waste/Recycling must be put out by 8:00 am on Tuesday or Thursday mornings depending on zone to ensure pickup.
+In the event that there is a holiday that falls on a Tuesday or Thursday, please check the calendar for the alternate collection date.

 If you are aware that Town snow clearing equipment may be out clearing snow on a waste/recycling pick-up day, please place garbage and recycling bins at the end of your driveway rather than the side of the road.